UNiXMIT/UNiXIaC/docs/index.md

 1. After logging in, navigate to the 'Task Templates' in the nav bar on the left hand side.
 ![1](images/1.png)

 2. Along the top you will see a list of OS versions to filter tasks by OS.
-There is also a 'DB' filter for databases.
+There is also a 'DB' filter for databases and other services.
 ![2](images/2.png)

 3. To start a task, click the 'RUN' button on the right side of the row for the Task you want to execute.